RMISCG/queue/README.md

 Important Notes:
    1. Before running the application, make sure your tables exist and your application.yml is using correct DB configurations (url, username, password).
    2. Because the call to start the Coworker Manager takes over the main thread, you will have to kill the process manually after you're done with it.
-   3. Included screenshot "./LogsScreenshot.png" shows logs with this issue.
-Record with state 09 was processed twice.
+   3. Included screenshot "./LogsScreenshot.png" shows logs with this issue (target records highlighted).